How to Get a Will Online Fast and Cheap

 The Importance of a Will

-When you die, you’ll leave assets behind.
+You’ll leave assets behind when you die.
 That includes the money in the bank, the equity in your home and all the furniture, clothing, electronic equipment and other items you’ve collected over the years.

 If you die without a will, you’ll be classified by the courts as having died intestate.
 Local laws govern how assets are handled, but your estate will likely enter a phase known as probate.
 Without a will, the court fees will come out of your estate, and it will typically cost more than if you’d paid a lawyer before death.